Optimal Transport-Guided Adversarial Attacks on Graph Neural Network-Based Bot Detection: : Constrained Graph Attacks via Optimal Transport

 \heading{Challenges.} Issues that shape the attack design: search and feasibility.
 First, the neighborhood around a bot is combinatorial because a target bot can connect to a large candidate pool with many possible degree patterns, interaction roles, and temporal profiles.
 Direct search over edge sets $\Delta\mathcal{E}$ is not feasible at the scale of social graphs.
 Second, bot edits must respect behavioral and structural constraints.
 The attacker cannot rewire the rest of the graph or force follow-backs. \textit{These constraints exclude many perturbations assumed in standard adversarial settings}.

-\heading{\pname Philosophy.} \pname is a geometry-first method that treats local neighborhoods, rather than edges, as first-class objects of adversarial manipulation.
-Each node is represented by a probability measure over its $k$-hop ego neighborhood in a spatiotemporal feature space, and optimal transport compares these distributions under a learned ground cost.
-This induces a metric geometry in which bots and humans (potentially) occupy distinct regions, with misclassified bots near the decision boundary. \pname selects such boundary bots as cloak templates to derive sparse, feasible edge edits by decoding transport plans.
+\heading{\pname Philosophy.} \pname is a geometry-first method that treats local neighborhoods, rather than individual edges, as first-class objects of adversarial manipulation.
+Each node is represented by a probability measure over its ego-neighborhood in a spatio-temporal feature space, and optimal transport compares these distributions under a learned ground cost.
+This induces a metric geometry in which bots and humans occupy distinct regions, with misclassified bots near the decision boundary. \pname selects such boundary bots as cloak templates to derive sparse, feasible edge edits by decoding transport plans.

+\heading{Why OT rather than scalar matching?} A homophily or embedding similarity score can say that two neighborhoods are close, but it does not specify which neighbor mass should be aligned under a budget.
+OT is a mapping that returns both a scalar distance and a coupling $P^\star$: the distance selects a template region to imitate, while the coupling identifies the few high-mass neighbor correspondences that can be decoded into feasible target-incident edits.
+Thus \pname reconstructs a plausible local neighborhood rather than copying an entire ego-network or greedily searching over all edges.